-Just 20 miles from Bath are the attractions at Wookey Hole, another spectacular series of caves and home of the Witch of Wookey, who was turned to stone hundreds of years ago according to local ledgend.
-Attractions here are aimed more at children, including things like the Extravagent Light Show, Valley of the Dinosaurs, and a Fairy Garden.
+Just 20 miles from Bath are the attractions at Wookey Hole, another spectacular series of caves and home of the Witch of Wookey, who was turned to stone hundreds of years ago according to local legend.
+Attractions here are aimed more at children, including things like the Extravagant Light Show, Valley of the Dinosaurs, and a Fairy Garden.

 For the best cocktails in town, one local recommended Sub 13.
 It’s a basement bar with a pretty garden and 2-for-1 cocktails.
 I also loved the Old Q Bar at the Queensberry Hotel.

 We had our best meal at The Olive Tree, a gorgeous restaurant serving up Michelin star inspired food at reasonable prices.
 Try the venison, it’s incredible – and don’t skip dessert!
 Read my review for more information.

 Acorn, a vegetarian restaurant tucked into the cobbled alleyways behind the abbey, is another eatery recommended to us by a local, for it’s delicious and inventive veggie menu featuring dishes like truffled broccoli.

 Menu Gordon Jones is a tiny restaurant with a unique no-menu concept, while Opium, The Circus and The Firehouse are all Bath favourites.
 For the best Sunday roast in town head to Garricks Head, or out into the country to The Wheatsheaf at Combe Hay, which has fabulous gardens and views.

 I wholeheartedly recommend the beautifully British and fabulously quirky Queensberry Hotel, housed in a gorgeous Georgian townhouse.
 It’s ideally located in the centre of town, just a few minute’s from Gay Street and the Assembly Rooms, and it’s exquisitely luxurious.
 Check out my review of the Queensberry to learn more.